yyu/hi-rust/README.md

 > On the other hand, when bringing in structs, enums, and other items with `use`, it’s idiomatic to specify the full path.
 >
 > There’s no strong reason behind this idiom: it’s just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.

+`pub use`

+> Re-exporting is useful when the internal structure of your code is different from how programmers calling your code would think about the domain.
+For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
+But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
+With `pub use`, we can write our code with one structure but expose a different structure.
+Doing so makes our library well organized for programmers working on the library and programmers calling the library.